bostoncleek/sawback_description/README.md

 # How to run:
 The easiest way to get started is to download the rosinstall file or you will need the required packages bellow.
 In the src/ folder of your workspace run the following:

+You may also need to install the `velodyne-gazebo-plugins` package and the `effort_controllers` package.

 `mkdir -p catkin_ws/src` <br/>
 `cd ~/catkin_ws/src` <br/>
 `wstool init .` <br/>